 For one thing, your life’s worth should be based on much more than just being in a relationship with me.
 Secondly, I know that you know deep inside that our relationship shouldn’t be based on me staying because I’m afraid of you dying and you staying because you think you can’t live without me.
 That’s not healthy.
 I care about you.
 And because I care about you, I want you to live.
 And I want you to find your own happiness, and your own life’s worth, without me.”

-Staying with an abusive man isn’t just putting your physical and emotional health at risk.
-It’s endangering your children.
+Remember that staying with an abusive or emotionally unhealthy boyfriend isn’t just putting your physical and emotional health at risk.
+It’s endangering your future, and your other relationships.

 In Daily Wisdom for Why Does He Do That?
 Encouragement for Women Involved with Angry and Controlling Men Lundy Bancroft offers a collection of meditations to help women respond to men who aren’t healthy.
 This book is a source of strength and reassurance designed to speak to women like you, women in relationships with angry and controlling men.

 This book will help you learn how to value and respect yourself — even when your partner makes it very clear that he does not.
 You’ll see the truth of what is happening to you, and how to cope with your boyfriend’s threats.
 You may feel overwhelmed by confusion, loss, and fear, and find yourself looking away from the truth and falling back into traumatic patterns.

 How do you feel, what do you think?
 Are you in a relationship with a boyfriend who is threatening to kill himself?
 I welcome your thoughts below.
 I can’t give advice, but you may find that writing is a good way to start making sense of what’s happening…and how to respond to your boyfriend.